Alcohol proof

 Alcohol proof (usually termed simply "proof" in relation to a beverage) is a measure of the content of ethanol (alcohol) in an alcoholic beverage.
-The term was originally used in England and from 1816 was equal to about 1.75 times the percentage of alcohol by volume (ABV).
-The United Kingdom today uses ABV instead of proof.
-The definition of proof in terms of ABV varies from country to country, for example in the United States, alcohol proof is defined as twice the percentage of ABV.
+The term was originally used in England, and from 1816 was equal to about 1.75 times the percentage of alcohol by volume (ABV).
+The United Kingdom changed to use ABV instead of proof.
+The definition of proof in terms of ABV varies from country to country; for example, in the United States, alcohol proof is defined as twice the percentage of ABV.

 The measurement of alcohol content and the statement of content on bottles of alcoholic beverages is regulated by law in many countries.
 In 1972, Canada phased out the use of "proof"; in 1973, the European Union followed suit; and the United Kingdom, where the concept originated, started using ABV instead in 1980.
 The United States Code mandates the use of ABV, but permits proof to be used also.

 The degree symbol (°) is sometimes used to indicate alcohol proof, either alone (e.g. 10°) or after a space and joined to the letter P as a unit name (e.g. 13 °P).
+(Note: Not to be confused with degrees Plato sign (°P) on the Plato scale used in beer measurement.)

 History

-The term proof dates back to 16th century England, when spirits were taxed at different rates depending on their alcohol content.
+The term proof in relation to alcohol content dates back to 16th-century England, when spirits were taxed at different rates depending on their alcohol content.
 Similar terminology and methodology spread to other nations as spirit distillation, and taxation, became common.
 In England, spirits were originally tested with a basic "burn-or-no-burn" test, in which an alcohol-containing liquid that would ignite was said to be "above proof", and one which would not was said to be "under proof".
 A liquid just alcoholic enough to maintain combustion was defined as 100 proof and was the basis for taxation.
 Because the flash point of alcohol is highly dependent on temperature, 100 proof defined this way ranges from 20% at 36 C to 96% at 13 C alcohol by weight (ABW); at 24 C 100 proof would be 50% ABW.

 Another early method for testing liquor's alcohol content was the "gunpowder method".
 Gunpowder was soaked in a spirit, and if the gunpowder could still burn, the spirit was rated above proof.
 This test relies on the fact that potassium nitrate (a chemical in gunpowder) is significantly more soluble in water than in alcohol.
 While less influenced by temperature than the simpler burn-or-no-burn test, gunpowder tests also lacked true reproducibility.
 Factors including the grain size of gunpowder and the time it sat in the spirit impact the dissolution of potassium nitrate and therefore what would be defined as 100 proof.
 However, the gunpowder method is significantly less variable than the burn-or-no-burn method, and 100 proof defined by it is traditionally defined as 57.15% ABV.